gkapfham/codepalousa2021-presentation-tada/slides.md

 # Experimental

-- Must generate inputs to the program subject to analysis
+- Must generate inputs to the program subject to experiments
 - Must repeatedly run a program and collect performance data
 - Only generally accessible to programmers if good tools exist